kadenmuffett/microbiomestarplots/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The `microbiomeplots` package provides unique visualization techniques for microbiome data using `phyloseq` and `microViz`.
+The `microbiomestar` package provides unique visualization techniques for microbiome data using `phyloseq` and `microViz`.
 Its flagship features involve replacing standard points or bars with "star" (radar) plots that show the relative abundance of core taxa or any taxa of interest.
 These multi-dimensional shapes can be projected onto PCoA plots or arranged in core matrices to easily visualize differences in community structures across samples or treatments (up to 4 groups/treatments for comparative core matrices).

 <img width="1315" height="747" alt="image" src="https://github.com/user-attachments/assets/f33bea51-a39e-47d6-9680-9a998c4c031b" />
 *Enterotypes plotted using data from cvanmf (plot_taxa_star())*